-The Clinical Trials SIG will advance and promote the understanding of analgesic clinical trial design.
+The Clinical Trials Special Interest Group will advance and promote the understanding of analgesic clinical trial design.

 Special attention will be paid to design elements that improve or hinder the assay sensitivity of analgesic investigations.